Bokklubben World Library

 Bokklubben World Library (Verdensbiblioteket) is a series of classical books, mostly novels, published by the Norwegian Book Clubs since 2002.
 It is based on a list of the hundred best books, as proposed by one hundred writers from fifty-four countries, compiled and organized in 2002 by the Book Club.
 This list endeavors to reflect world literature, with books from all countries, cultures, and time periods.

 Each writer had to select his or her own list of ten books.
 The books selected by this process and listed here are not ranked or categorized in any way; the organizers have stated that "they are all on an equal footing," with the exception of Don Quixote which was given the distinction "best literary work ever written."

 Fyodor Dostoevsky is the author with the most books on the list, with four.
 William Shakespeare, Franz Kafka, and Leo Tolstoy each have three.

 Breakdown of voters and list

 The writers surveyed included 69 men and 31 women.
 85 of the books included on the list are written by men, 11 are written by women, and four have unknown authors.
-26 of the 100 voting writers had English as their first language, which may be a factor in the list having so many (29) books written in English.
+26 of the 100 voting writers had English as their first language.